Investigating $f(R)$-Inflation: background evolution and constraints: Theoretical results

 \section{Theoretical results}

-In this section we reconstruct the theoretical functions characterizing the model using the best-fit results obtained in the previous \autoref{sec:results} and summarized in \autoref{tab:bestfit}.
-In particular we present here the behavior of $H(x)$ and $\phi(x)$ reconstructed solving the system of coupled differential equations in Eq.~\eqref{eq:sist_finale} and using the best-fit parameters obtained for the scenarios with the effective number of neutrino species $N_{\nu}$ fixed and free, as reported in \autoref{tab:bestfit}.
+In this section we reconstruct the theoretical functions characterizing the dynamics of the model using the best-fit results obtained from the data analysis \autoref{sec:results} and summarized in \autoref{tab:bestfit}.
+We discuss the emergent reheating temperature and we also report the resulting spectral observables, comparing the theoretical predictions with the most recent experimental values. \\ In particular, we present here the behavior of $H(x)$ and $\phi(x)$ reconstructed by solving the system of coupled differential equations in Eq.~\eqref{eq:sist_finale} and using the best-fit parameters reported in \autoref{tab:bestfit}.

 As explained in \autoref{sec:model}, we construct a modified gravity inflationary model in which a phase transition at a specific epoch after the end of inflation restores the $\Lambda$CDM cosmology.
-In other words, by imposing Eq.~\eqref{eq:Hubble_mod}, we assume that before $x_{\rm end}$ the Hubble parameter follows a modified form and then smoothly transitions to its standard expression.
-This behavior is shown in \autoref{fig:H_theo}, where the inset highlights the region around $x_{\rm end}$.
-Before this epoch, the evolution is de Sitter–like, characterized by an approximately constant expansion rate, after which it connects to the radiation-dominated $\Lambda$CDM evolution.
+Before this epoch, the evolution is de Sitter–like, characterized by an approximately constant expansion rate.

-In \autoref{fig:phi_theo} we show $\phi(x)$ for the $N_{\nu}$ fixed and free cases.
-Both cases exhibit qualitatively the same trend across the full range of $x$, with the corresponding curves lying nearly on top of each other, showing the stability of $\phi(x)$ under variations of $N_{\nu}$.
-However, a slight deviation is noticeable around $x_{\rm end} $, where the curve corresponding to the free $N_{\nu}$ scenario shows a marginal enhancement relative to the fixed case.
-This difference points to a localized sensitivity of $\phi(x)$ to changes in the relativistic energy density at early times, but remains within the uncertainties and does not qualitatively alter the overall behavior.

-Overall, this model successfully reproduces a de Sitter-like phase characterized by a constant Hubble parameter due to the modified dynamics introduced by the $f(R)$ gravity.
+In \autoref{fig:phi_theo} we show the reconstructed profile of the scalar field $\phi(x)$, which is, as expected, a decreasing function of $x$ starting from $\phi_{end}=1$, representing the $\Lambda$CDM limit at the end of the inflationary period.
+Overall, this model successfully reproduces a de Sitter-like phase characterized by an approximately constant Hubble parameter due to the modified dynamics introduced by the $f(R)$ gravity.
 In this scenario, the scalar field non-minimally coupled to gravity remains nearly constant throughout inflation, resulting in a slow-rolling behavior.
-The particle creation mechanism initially maintains a constant radiation density during the inflationary phase and subsequently provides a smooth transition to the standard evolution described by the $\Lambda$CDM model.
+In \autoref{fig:omegar_theo} we can visualize the effect of particle creation mechanism, i.e. it reverses the abundance between the radiation energy density $\rho_r$ and the cosmological constant energy density $\rho_{\Lambda}$.
+For higher values of $x$, i.e. at the beginning of the inflationary process, radiation is subdominant until $x\sim 100$, when these two components become comparable and radiation-type particles are then overproduced.